-- Stay calm and cool, no matter what happens. - Trade off driving duties as often as possible. - Always have two wide awake crew members at night.? - Watch for drunk and/or inattentive drivers.? - Obey all traffic laws. - Watch for traffic approaching from the rear.? - Be extra cautious at all turns and stops. - D. If you see another rider or crew behaving in an unsafe or unsporting manner, please say something to that crew and to a race official. - E. Since FURNACE CREEK 508 uses public roads, it is impossible to control traffic or get road closures.
+- Stay calm and cool, no matter what happens. - Trade off driving duties as often as possible. - Always have two wide awake crew members at night.

+- Watch for drunk and/or inattentive drivers. - Obey all traffic laws. - Watch for traffic approaching from the rear. - Be extra cautious at all turns and stops. - D. If you see another rider or crew behaving in an unsafe or unsporting manner, please say something to that crew and to a race official. - E. Since FURNACE CREEK 508 uses public roads, it is impossible to control traffic or get road closures.
 Like unknown weather conditions, traffic simply has to be dealt with.
 This is part of the FURNACE CREEK 508.
 Never risk human safety for the FURNACE CREEK 508.
 Racers and crews must "size up" every road situation and decide how best to proceed or not to proceed.
 Use common sense and think safety first! - F. IVs (intravenous fluids) are not permitted during the race.
-If a racer receives an IV during the race, for any reason, then that racer is disqualified and may not complete the course officially. -DQ - G. A Race Official may prohibit a racer from continuing for safety reasons.
+If a racer receives an IV during the race, for any reason, then that racer is disqualified and may not complete the course officially.
+DQ - G. A Race Official may prohibit a racer from continuing for safety reasons.
 Ex: a racer being too sleepy to ride. - H. Safety begins with reading, studying, and knowing the race rules in their entirety.
-To demonstrate that the rules have been studied completely, each entrant must bring a one dollar bill (or more) in a sealed envelope to the prerace meeting.
-The racer or team totem must be written on the outside of the envelope and it must be hand-delivered to the Race Director when called upon to do so.
+To demonstrate that the rules have been studied completely, each entrant must bring a one dollar bill (or more) in a sealed envelope to Racer Check-In.
+The racer or team totem must be written on the outside of the envelope.
 It will not be returned (but will be donated to charity). - I: REMEMBER: Safety supersedes competition!